Value-added tax (VAT)

 In addition, the so-called Mini One Stop Shop (MOSS) has been expanded to become a One Stop Shop (OSS) covering a range of other B2C transactions.
 The OSS enables:

-- electronic registration for VAT purposes in one Member State,
+- electronic registration for VAT purposes in one member state

-- VAT settlements in a single electronic quarterly tax return,
+- VAT settlements in a single electronic quarterly tax return, and

 As a member of the European Union, Poland belongs to a customs union, thus only goods imported from non-EU countries or exported from Poland to non-EU countries are subject to customs duties and formalities.
 Moreover, all the Community customs regulations are directly applicable in Poland.
 The most important act is the Community Customs Code and its implementing provisions, as well as the Community Customs Tariff.